-As noted in the post by Rashad Ahmad, foreign yield curve developments helped predict US growth.
+As noted in the post by Rashad Ahmed, foreign yield curve developments helped predict US growth.
 What did those spreads do?
 And, turning the question on its head, what does the US spread mean for those economies’ recession prospects?

 Figure 1 depicts 10yr-3m sovereign spreads over time — so before the 2007 recession and during the run-up to the 2020 pandemic.